-Without the worries, fears and anxious naivety of new parents, there wouldn’t be a baby industry.
+Without the worries, fears and anxious naivety of new parents, there wouldn’t be a baby products industry.

 Cots, carriers, car seats and cuddly toys are the bread-and-butter of the baby business.